 Although it might seem intense initially, this practice can be perfect for your emotional well-being.
 Several reasons make yoga an incredible workout.
 Some of them are:

 Muscle stiffness can be caused by strength training and lifting weights.
-Your muscles in your arms and legs are limited in their range of motion because of this.
-In yogic practices, the muscles are expanded to remove body and mind tension.
+The muscles in your arms and legs are limited in their range of motion because of this.
+In yogic practices, the powers are expanded to remove body and mind tension.

 The best part is that it doesn’t require any membership.
 You can still do it at the gym, or you can even do it in the comfort of your home.
 And, the best part is that it will give you lasting results if you decide to become fit.

-There are many yoga poses almost anyone can do that will leave your body feeling and looking strong and powerful.
+There are much yoga poses almost anyone can do that will leave your body feeling and looking strong and powerful.
+So the question about does yoga build muscle, the answer is yes.

 - Start in a standing position.
 Then gradually, your hands should reach the floor so you will be in a mountain pose.